Learning Communities

 Engaged Learning and Teaching Community: Geoffrey Attardo, Entomology & Nematology, Clare Cannon, Human Ecology, Gerardo Con Diaz, Science and Technology Studies, Heather Hether, Communication

-Scholarship of Teaching and Learning Community: Julia Chamberlain, Chemistry, Victoria Cross, Psychology, Susan Gentry, Materials Science and Engineering, Amy McLean, Animal Science, Mona Monfared, Molecular and Cellular Biology, Jennifer Mullin, Biological and Agricultural Engineering, Hooman Rashtian, Electrical and Computer Engineering, Mark Verbitsky, Political Science
+Scholarship of Teaching and Learning Community: Julia Chamberlain, Chemistry, Victoria Cross, Psychology, Susan Gentry, Materials Science and Engineering, Amy McLean, Animal Science, Mona Monfared, Molecular and Cellular Biology, Jennifer Mullin, Biological and Agricultural Engineering, Hooman Rashtian, Electrical and Computer Engineering, Mark Verbitsky, Political Science2017

 Engaged Learning and Teaching Community: Juliana Leite Nobrega de Moura Bell, Food Science and Technology, Gerardo Mackenzie, Department of Nutrition, Thomas Maiorana, Department of Design, Steven Sadro, Environmental Science and Policy, Claudia Sanchez-Gutierrez, Department of Spanish and Portuguese, Alexandra Sofroniew, Art History, Ameer Taha, Food Science and Technology, Rachel Vannette, Department of Entomology & Nematology, Mark Verbitsky, Political Science, Katerina Ziotopoulou, Civil and Environmental Engineering

-Scholarship of Teaching and Learning Community: Colleen Bronner, Civil and Environmental Engineering, Victoria Cross, Department of Psychology, Marina Crowder, Molecular and Cellular Biology, Heather J. Hether, Department of Communication, Bwalya Lungu, Food Science and Technology, Jeanette Ruiz, Department of Communication
+Scholarship of Teaching and Learning Community: Colleen Bronner, Civil and Environmental Engineering, Victoria Cross, Department of Psychology, Marina Crowder, Molecular and Cellular Biology, Heather J. Hether, Department of Communication, Bwalya Lungu, Food Science and Technology, Jeanette Ruiz, Department of Communication2016

 Engaged Learning and Teaching Community: Catherine Brinkley, Human Ecology, Marcela Cuellar, Education, Mark Huising, Neurobiology, Physiology & Behavior, Kristin Kiesel, Agricultural and Resource Economics, Helen Koo, Design, Bret McNabb, Population Health and Reproduction, Linn Normand, Student Academic Success Center, Cindy Shen, Communication, Eduardo Silva, Biomedical Engineering, Chris Smith, Sociology, Stefan Hoesel-Uhlig, Comparative Literature